Too few leaders bother to audit their time. They’ll track just about every other metric in their business, but fail to do the same with their time.

 Imagine if you brought in just one new client, expanded revenue with existing customers, or found inefficiencies that had been overlooked.
 How many thousands of dollars might those hours be worth?

-Not to mention, amazing VAs can actually pave the way for you to rest.
+Not to mention, the best remote executive assistants can actually pave the way for you to rest.
 To gain the peace of mind that you can leave without everything falling apart.
 This in itself is invaluable.

 Time spent here is time not invested in what grows your business.
 These become lost opportunities that compound week after week and, eventually, year after year.

-You want a VA service that can give you a VA with at least three superpowers.
+The best virtual assistant companies can give you an assistant with at least three superpowers.

 - Communication.
 They should be proactive in surfacing problems, sharing updates to keep information flowing, and be responsive to customers, vendors, partners, internal team, and anyone else you need to stay in step with.